milanaryal/milanaryal.github.io/_posts/2020-03-20-the-best-ad-blocker-extensions-for-your-favourite-web-browser-free-and-open-source.md

 date: 2020-03-20T13:00:00+05:45
 ---

-If are annoyed with too much ads, popups, and malware while vising web pages or while watching videos, then here's a list of free and open-source best ad blocker extensions for your favourite web browser out there.
+If you are annoyed with too much ads, popups, and malware while vising web pages or while watching videos, then here's a list of free and open-source best ad blocker extensions for your favourite web browser out there.

 | Extensions | Compatibility | Tags | Ratings |
 |---|---|---|---|